-Mr Kushan focuses his practice in Hatch-Waxman patent litigation, patent appeals, and complex patent administrative proceedings, including patent reexamination and reissue proceedings.
-He performs patent portfolio reviews for clients, both for pre-litigation purposes and incidental to licensing or acquisitions.
-He also represents clients, including trade associations, on domestic and international patent policy matters, including patent law reform, the Hatch-Waxman system, and legislation concerning follow-on biological products.
+Jeffrey P Kushan is a partner in Sidley’s Washington, DC office.
+He serves as co-leader for the intellectual property litigation practice and focuses his practice in Hatch-Waxman patent litigation, patent appeals, and complex patent administrative proceedings, including patent reexamination and reissue proceedings.
+Mr Kushan performs patent portfolio reviews for clients, both for pre-litigation purposes and incidental to licensing or acquisitions.
+He has handled disputes involving a wide variety of technologies including monoclonal antibodies and other biological products, new drugs (Hatch-Waxman), and a variety of information technology areas.
+He also represents clients, including trade associations, on domestic and international patent policy matters, including patent law reform, the Hatch-Waxman system and legislation concerning follow-on biological products.

-Mr Kushan received his BS in chemistry from the College of William & Mary, his MA in chemistry from the University of North Carolina at Chapel Hill, and his JD, with honors, from the National Law Center of the George Washington University.
+Mr. Kushan received his BS in chemistry from the College of William & Mary; his MA in chemistry from the University of North Carolina at Chapel Hill; and his JD, with honours, from the National Law Center of the George Washington University.

 It is not possible to buy entry into any Who's Who Legal publication

 Nominees have been selected based upon comprehensive, independent survey work with both general counsel and private practice lawyers worldwide.
 Only specialists who have met independent international research criteria are listed.